coffee3699/BUPTCampusFoodPhotoArchive/README.md

 We'll review your pull request and, if everything looks good, merge your changes into the main repository.

+## Credits

+Special thanks is given to my lovely girlfriend QIN SHUANG, it is her unwavering support that constantly make this project a better one.

 ## License

 This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
 See the LICENSE file for details.